manisha841/nepali_number_to_word/README.md

 # Nepali Number to Word Converter

-A Python package that converts numbers to Nepali words.
+A Python package that converts numbers to Nepali words and numerals.

 ## Features

 - Convert numbers to Nepali words
+- Convert numbers to Nepali numerals (१, २, ३, etc.)
 - Support for positive and negative numbers
 - Simple and easy to use
 - No external dependencies